-Definition of Balanced budget: When total government spending equals (or is greater than) government tax receipts.
+Definition of Balanced budget: When total government spending equals government tax receipts.
+A budget surplus when spending is less than revenue is also considered a balanced budget.

 Usually, governments have a political incentive to spend more money than they actually have.
 This leads to a budget deficit because they need to borrow from the private sector.
 However, if the government increase taxes then they might be able to balance the budget.